• Skip to primary navigation

 5. Nope.
 Not going to interview here.

-Go ahead and have a great phone interview and once you are done, dig around and find people who work for the company so you can get insider information.
+Go ahead and have a phone interview and once you are done, dig around and find people who work for the company so you can get insider information.

 Even if you hear some of the warning signs, words, such as “micromanage” or “toxic,” take the interview seriously and ask questions, such as, “Tell me about one of your best employees and how you supported their development? or “can you tell me why this position is available?”
 These answers should help you better uncover the company culture.